Loading...

 How to consume Coriander Seed without glucose spikes

-Add a small amount of cinnamon to dishes with coriander seeds, as it may help improve insulin sensitivity.
+Sprinkle a small amount of cinnamon on your meals or snacks, as it may help improve insulin sensitivity and reduce glucose levels.

 healthspan-mbl